Automatic Ontologies

 Common questions about Automatic Ontologies.
 Need more detail?
 Talk to our team

 A knowledge graph captures what is known.
 A semantic layer aligns what is named.
 A Decision Ontology encodes what is decided, and under what conditions.
-It is action oriented, outcome conditioned, and wired directly into runtime enforcement.
-It is the substrate that makes agent decisions provable, not just plausible.
+It is action oriented, outcome conditioned, and designed to support reviewable decision previews today and Runtime control as the product expands.

-Source ingestion, candidate ontology generation, contradiction detection, validity window inference, and continuous refinement from evaluated traces.
-The human stays in the loop for validation, but does so in natural language, not in a modeling DSL.
-Typical first pass: 2 weeks instead of 6 months.
+Source ingestion, candidate ontology generation, contradiction detection, validity window inference, and refinement proposals from evaluated traces.
+The human stays in the loop for validation in natural language, not a modeling DSL.
+A first scoped decision model can be reviewed within a 10-working-day Safety Pack.

 Documents in any format (PDF, Word, Confluence, Notion, SharePoint, contracts, SOPs, runbooks), APIs and system schemas (CRM, ERP, ticketing, payments, identity), vector stores (existing RAG corpora and embeddings), workflow logs and execution histories, and evaluated agent traces.
 The breadth is intentional: enterprise knowledge never lives in one place.